sighupio/furyctl/README.md

 #### Using a custom distribution location

-furyctl comes with the flag `--distro-location`, allowing you to use a local copy of SKD instead of downloading it from the internet.
-This allows you to test changes to the SKD without having to push them to the repository, and might come in handy when you need to test new features or bug fixes.
+furyctl comes with the flag `--distro-location`, allowing you to use a local copy of SD instead of downloading it from the internet.
+This allows you to test changes to the SD without having to push them to the repository, and might come in handy when you need to test new features or bug fixes.

 #### Using a custom upgrade path location